 Very often the first question that an employer will ask in a job interview is “So, can tell me about yourself?” (or words to that effect).
 The way that this question is answered sets the tone for the entire interview.
 Unfortunately, many inexperienced interviewees answer in such a way that puts them immediately out of contention.
 They essentially just recite the information contained in their resumes, with which the interviewer is already familiar.
 That may suggest that they have some combination of timidness, lack of imagination, or cluelessness.

+SO what exactly should you pivot TO?.
+To your ability to meet and exceed the requirements of the job, supported by citing specific past examples of success.
 You will want to be sure that, to the degree possible you cite specific results.
-This may not necessarily involve numbers – though that would be ideal (e.g. “I landed $2.3 M worth of business) but should at least be somewhat detailed (e.g. “I was a key contributor to the decision to refine our target customer to CIOs of companies rather than COOs.”
+This may not necessarily involve numbers – though that would be ideal (e.g. “I landed $2.3 M worth of business) but should at least be somewhat detailed (e.g. “I was a key contributor to the decision to refine our target customer to CIOs of companies rather than COOs”).

 Except in entry-level kinds of situations, don’t just talk about what you managed or were responsible for in your work history.
 Anyone, good or bad, who holds a particular position can claim with equal validity that they managed or were responsible for something(s)/someone(s).
 Talk about end results, achievements, accomplishments, demonstrating the value that you’ve created in previous jobs.
 And then make it clear how those past actions predict positive contributions to your prospective employer.